sriveros95/penguinx/README.md

 ## Improvement ideas
 - All listings be the same 721 contract with different ids, instead of one contract for every owner?
     - for now we can use alchemy to list all tokens and filter penguin x's

+## Flow
+- A listed element has an NFT representation
+    - Weight and dimensions are stored in the metadata in ipfs

+- Front end will call our centralized backend (cend)
+    - notify team
+    - calculate delivery (v0 has fixed delivery locations)

+- When bought:
+    - Delivery data is encrypted (only buyer can see)
+    - Delivery cost is calculated by centralized backend, verifier then records this in blockchain
+    - Money is kept in escrow until delivery in progress is confirmed